Resources

 • through integrating work across agencies to deliver housing-based services to tenants in their home or nearby

-• through working with the NHS and Health and Social Care organisations
+• through working with the NHS and Social Care organisations

 • through managing older adults’ services in Acute Hospital setting